JohnEarnest/ok/ike/Readme.md

 - `md`: mouse down. provides mouse x and y in pixels as arguments.
 - `mu`: mouse up. provides mouse x and y in pixels as arguments.
 - `mm`: mouse moved. provides mouse x and y in pixels as arguments.
+- `mg`: mouse dragged. provides mouse x and y in pixels as arguments.

 Variables
 ---------